Emperors

 (NCBI-index: 191396)

 Sometimes you have to be a bit lucky to encounter certain butterflies.
 Normally, the Purple Emperor (Apatura iris) sits high in the trees and only comes to the ground in the morning to drink from the excrement or carcasses of small animals.
 They care about the minerals that are present.
-At the end of my route through the Eifel area, I suddenly saw this beautiful large butterfly 5 meters high on a leaf of the tree.
-Unfortunately, I was only able to photograph the underside of the wing so that when it was a male I could see the distinctive blue-purple reflection.
-The female does not have this color.
-The underside of the hindwing is chestnut brown with a broad white band with a clear tooth on the outside in the midfield.
-The flight period is in one generation from mid-June to early August and the wingspan is 60-74mm.
+At the end of my route through the Eifel area, I suddenly saw this beautiful large butterfly 5 meters high on a tree leaf.
+Unfortunately, I could only photograph the underside of the wing so that I could see the distinctive blue-purple reflection when it was a male.
+The female does not have this colour.
+The underside of the hindwing is chestnut brown with a broad white band and a clear tooth on the outside in the midfield.
+The flight period is one generation from mid-June to early August, and the wingspan is 60-74mm.
 Host plant: Willow.
 Dutch name: Grote weerschijnvlinder.
 Frisian name: Grutte wjerskynflinter.

 Flying period: